Using a Dedicated Hardware plan instance

 This location is the physical location of the instance, which can be in any IBM Cloud location, including locations outside the major regions.
 For more information, see IBM® global data centers.

-HIPAA is only valid for US locations.
-IBM® can provision a Dedicated Hardware plan environment to implement HIPAA controls.
-An environment is only created upon confirmation of a Business Associate Agreement (BAA) that is established with IBM.
+to answer whether HIPAA is required.A HIPAA compliant environment can be provisioned in either a multi-tenant or Dedicated environment.
+But it is only created upon confirmation of a Business Associate Agreement (BAA) that is established with IBM.
 For more information, see Enabling the HIPAA Supported setting and the Service Description terms for more details.
 Provisioning a cluster to manage HIPAA data can take longer than the estimated 5-day period.

 All IBM Cloudant environments are encrypted.
 If you would like to use bring-your-own-key (BYOK) encryption with Key Protect, select the Key Protect instance that holds the encryption key from the drop-down menu.
 Otherwise, choose the Automatic disk encryption key (default) option, which means the environment is encrypted with an IBM Cloudant-managed key.
 In order to BYOK with Key Protect, you must ensure that IBM Cloudant is authorized to access the selected key management service instance.
 You can manage service-to-service authorizations at any time.
 Visit Manage > Access (IAM) and choose Authorizations.